rowanmanning/express-coffee-template/README.md

 # Express Coffee Template #

-An Express + CoffeeScript + Mustache application template for Node (aka hipstermatic).
+An Express + CoffeeScript + Handlebars + LESS application
+template for Node (aka hipstermatic).
 This provides a simple basis for an application, and helps me skip over the tedious part of configuring Express the way I like it.

 ## Requirements ##